 All Federal Loans may be subject to an origination fee (up to 1.5%) taken from the value of the loan at the time it is disbursed to the school.

 Loan repayment begins 6 months after the student graduates, leaves school, or drops below half-time enrollment.
 Repayment will initially be scheduled for fixed monthly payments over a 10-year period.
 Other repayment options may be available.
-Students are encouraged to visit www.nslds.ed.gov/nslds_SA/ to complete exit counseling prior to entering repayment and maintain their loans in good standing.
+Students are required to visit www.nslds.ed.gov/nslds_SA/ to complete exit counseling prior to entering repayment and maintain their loans in good standing.

 Federal Graduate PLUS Loan

-Applying for a Federal PLUS Loan
+Applying for a Federal Grad PLUS Loan

 - Complete the FAFSA